The Book of Unwritten Tales 2: Reception

-According to Jan Theysen of King Art Games, The Book of Unwritten Tales 2 was the company's most successful game, with sales "in the mid six-digit range" by 2014.

 The Book of Unwritten Tales 2 received positive reviews from critics.
 The game has a Metacritic score of 80/100.
 Game Revolution commented: "Is The Book of Unwritten Tales 2 worth getting?
 Definitely!
 Although it doesn't add much innovation to the series, this game offers a more complex and fine-tuned adventure than its predecessor."
 Hardcore Gamer: "If you love point and click adventures, The Book of Unwritten Tales 2 is everything you could possibly want and more.
 With stunning (and clever) graphics, a fully orchestrated soundtrack and top-notch voice acting, its production values are second to none, and it has writing chops to match."
 PC World called the puzzle design excellent but the graphics and audio occasionally spotty.
 It stated: "The Book of Unwritten Tales 2 is a reminder that while Telltale may have usurped the adventure genre, great traditional point-and-clicks can still be made."